Documentation menu

 Request-Based Identifier

 This weak session identifier is not a fingerprint in the regulatory sense.
-It is not durable and is session and site-specific.
+It is not durable and is both session and site-specific.

 Client-Based Identifier